wy1iu/sphereface/README.md

 	- SphereFace-20: [Google Drive](https://drive.google.com/open?id=0B_geeR2lTMegb2F6dmlmOXhWaVk)

 ### Results
 1. Following the instruction, we go through the entire pipeline for 5 times.
 The accuracies on LFW are shown below.
+Generally, we report the average but we release the [best one](#models) here.

 	Experiment |#1|#2|#3 (released)|#4|#5
 	:---:|:---:|:---:|:---:|:---:|:---: